Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 Does a US LLC reduce taxes for digital nomads?

-A single-member LLC is a disregarded entity for US federal tax purposes.
-It does not change how income is taxed.
-Income passes through to the owner's personal tax return at the same rate.
-The LLC provides a liability boundary and documentation framework, but it does not independently reduce the tax rate.
-The tax outcome depends on the owner's tax residency, not the entity type.
+No. A single-member LLC is a disregarded entity.
+Income passes through to your personal return at the same rate.
+The LLC gives you liability protection and a documentation framework, but it doesn't touch your tax rate.
+That's determined by where you're tax resident, not the entity type.

 Can I form a US LLC if I am not a US citizen?

-Yes.
-Non-US citizens can form and own a US LLC.
-The formation process can be completed remotely.
-However, foreign-owned single-member LLCs face specific US filing obligations including Form 5472 with a pro forma Form 1120.
-The $25,000 penalty for failure to file applies regardless of the LLC's revenue.
-The owner's home country may also classify the LLC differently than the US does, potentially as a foreign corporation subject to local CFC rules.
+Yes, and you can do it entirely remotely.
+But foreign-owned single-member LLCs face specific filing obligations including Form 5472 with a pro forma Form 1120.
+The $25,000 penalty for failure to file applies regardless of how much the LLC earns.
+Your home country may also classify the LLC differently than the US does, potentially treating it as a foreign corporation subject to local CFC rules.

 What is the best state for a digital nomad LLC?

-Wyoming ($60/yr) is the most common choice for single-member LLCs due to low annual costs and explicit charging order protection for single-member structures.
-Delaware ($300/yr) is the default for C-Corps pursuing venture capital.
-New Mexico ($0/yr) has the lowest ongoing cost.
-The state choice does not affect federal tax treatment, banking access, or payment processor eligibility.
-The detailed comparison is in the Delaware vs Wyoming guide.
+Wyoming ($60/yr) for most people.
+Low annual cost, explicit charging order protection for single-member structures.
+Delaware ($300/yr) makes sense for C-Corps raising venture capital.
+New Mexico ($0/yr) has the lowest ongoing cost but weaker single-member protections.
+State choice doesn't affect federal tax treatment, banking access, or payment processor eligibility.
+See the Delaware vs Wyoming guide.

 What happens if I operate without an LLC as a digital nomad?

-Operating without an entity means functioning as a sole proprietor.
-There is no liability boundary between personal and business assets, no separate tax identification, and income classification depends entirely on context that changes with each move.
-The gaps surface during bank account reviews, tax audits, client disputes, and visa applications, situations where a clear documented structure matters.
+You're a sole proprietor.
+No liability boundary between personal and business assets, no separate tax identification, and your income classification shifts every time you move countries.
+The gaps surface during bank account reviews, tax audits, client disputes, and visa applications, exactly the moments where clear documentation matters most.

 Key Takeaways

-- A single-member LLC does not reduce taxes.
-It is a disregarded entity for federal purposes.
-The structural value is the liability boundary, documentation framework, and income classification it creates.
+- A single-member LLC doesn't reduce taxes.
+It's a disregarded entity.
+The value is liability protection, documentation, and income classification.

-- The LLC creates the most value for founders with US clients, revenue above $30,000/yr, and a need for US banking and payment infrastructure.
+- An LLC earns its cost when you have US clients, revenue above $30,000/yr, and need US banking access.

 Related Reading